Martynia: Description

 ovate, mucilaginous leaves 8-20 cm wide and 6-19 cm long.
 The leaves are opposite, and have red petioles.
 They resemble sticky rhubarb.
 Its flowers are pale pink and tubular, and have nectar guides and purple spots.
-Fruits become blackened when ripe and have hooked spines at the tip, lending its name "cat's claw" or "tiger's claw".
+Fruits become blackened when ripe and have hooked spines at the tip, lending their name "cat's claw" or "tiger's claw".
 They stick to animal fur and eventually the seeds fall out as the fruit gets crushed by the animal's feet.

 Taxonomy

 The genus and species were first described by Carl Linnaeus in his 1753 publication, Species Plantarum, although the modern taxonomic definition may not correspond with the original Linnaeus description, instead being a synonym for Proboscidea louisianica (Miller) Thellung, as well as other names used in India.

 Martynia was collected by the Scottish naval surgeon William Houstoun near Veracruz, Mexico.
 Houstoun sent seeds of this new plant to Philip Miller, chief gardener at the Chelsea Physic Garden, in 1731.
 Houstoun named the plant, Martynia, in honor of a professor of botany at Cambridge, John Martyn.
 The plant was described in Martyn's work Historia Plantarum Rariorum, with a full description and illustration.

 Martyn gave the species the following descriptive name: Martynia annua villosa et viscosa, folio subrotundo, flore magno rubro.
 In India, it has several taxonomic synonyms and common names.